cybozu-go/moco/docs/design.md

 ### How to execute switchover

-Users can execute master switchover by applying `MySQLSwitchOverJob` CR which contains the master index to be switched to.
+Users can execute master switchover by applying `MySQLSwitchoverJob` CR which contains the master index to be switched to.

 ### How to make a backup